- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 The splash pad at John Chavis Memorial Park isn’t fancy, but it is a lot of fun.
 There’s plenty of room for everyone to enjoy the water features, and some tables and chairs with umbrellas set up nearby.

-This park also offers a terrific playground, as well as a historic carousel (currently closed for renovation.)
+This park also offers a terrific playground, as well as a historic carousel.
+And a bonus: great views of the Raleigh skyline.

 Jack Smith Park Splash Pad

+Jack Smith is one of our go-to splash pads in the Triangle.
 This is a fun, colorful splash pad with numerous water features.
-Like others on the list, a playground is directly adjacent.
+Like others on the list, a fun playground is directly adjacent.
+It’s truly one of our top kid friendly spots in Cary.

 Hours: 9am-8pm, seven days a week (weather permitting)